data-6-berkeley/su25/syllabus.md

 You can think of the final project to be like a more in-depth homework assignment that allows more room for the type of exploration you would do as a data scientist in the real world!
 More details to come later in the semester.

 ### Office Hours and Ed
 In addition to lecture and discussion, we will host office hours each week.
 In office hours, you will have a chance to ask questions about assignments and work with your peers on problems.
 You can also ask conceptual questions about lecture material.
-See the [course schedule](https://www.data6.org/fa24/schedule/) for more details about office hours.
+See the [course schedule](https://www.data6.org/su25/schedule/) for more details about office hours.

 While office hours are not mandatory, we **highly recommend** attending them regularly.
 Most students find that office hours help them to work through assignments, and find other students who are working on the same problems.
 Attending Data 6 office hours is also a great way to familiarize yourself with the office hours environment for a lot of data science and computer science classes, where you will have to rely on working with peers due to a limited number of available TAs.

 Aside from office hours, we also encourage you to ask and answer questions about assignments and concepts on Ed.
 You can think about Ed as “24/7 office hours”.
 While you shouldn’t be surprised if a member of course staff answers your question at 1 AM, please be patient after posting a question on Ed — we have a lot of questions to answer.
 It also helps to search Ed to see if someone else has asked a similar question, and if that question has already been answered.

 ### Quizzes and Exams
 This course does not have a midterm.
-Instead, we will have two short quizzes in class, each worth 10% of your final grade.
-Quizzes are **not** cumulative, so they will focus only on (roughly) the past two weeks worth of lecture content.
-Quizzes are intended to test your understanding of key concepts, but are not intended to ‘trick’ you.
+Instead, we will have one short quiz in class, worth 15% of your final grade.
+The quiz is intended to test your understanding of key concepts, but are not intended to ‘trick’ you.
 We will also hold review sessions during discussion before each quiz to help you prepare.
-The dates for the quizzes are:
+The dates for the quiz is TBD.

-* Quiz 1: Monday, October 7th
-* Quiz 2: Friday, November 15th

-We will have a final exam during the campus-assigned slot: **Friday December 20th, 3PM-6PM.** The exam is worth 20% of your grade, and **taking the exam is a requirement for passing the class.** Unlike the quizzes, the final exam will be cumulative.
+We will have a final exam during the campus-assigned slot: TBD on time and location.
+The exam is worth 20% of your grade, and **taking the exam is a requirement for passing the class.** Unlike the quizzes, the final exam will be cumulative.

 We will post more details about quizzes and exams on Ed.